 Mathematics of Planet Earth

-Mathematics of Planet Earth 2013 (MPE2013) is an initiative of mathematical sciences organizations around the world designed to showcase the ways in which the mathematical sciences can be useful in tackling our world’s problems.
-The exhibition “Mathematics of Planet Earth” was created by the community through a competition: The winning modules are now part of this open source exhibition, staged in 2013 and onwards!
+Mathematics of Planet Earth 2013 (MPE2013) is an initiative of mathematical science organizations around the world designed to showcase the ways in which mathematical sciences can be useful in tackling our world’s problems.
+The exhibition “Mathematics of Planet Earth” was created by the community through a competition.
+The winning modules of the competition are now part of this open source exhibition and has been staged since 2013.

 The MPE Open Source Exhibition is an international virtual exhibition of museum quality exhibits (called modules) on the theme of Mathematics of Planet Earth.
 The exhibition will continue to grow past its launch on March 5 2013 at the UNESCO Headquarters in Paris.